 Tax deductions are straightforward – if you earned $60,000 and made a $5,000 RRSP contribution your taxable income will be reduced to $55,000.
 Deductions typically result in bigger tax savings than credits as long as your marginal tax rate is higher than 15 percent.

-Regardless, Canadian tax filers should make a checklist of every deduction and credit available to them at tax-time and take advantage of all that apply.
+That’s why it’s important that Canadian tax filers make a checklist of every deduction and credit available to them at tax-time and take advantage of all that apply to their situation.